 Key Ingredients and Toppings

-Homemade crepes require three main ingredients -flour, eggs, and milk.
-We don’t recommend substitutions to the ingredients but you can get creative with the toppings and fillings.
+Homemade crêpes require three main ingredients: flour, eggs, and milk.
+We don’t recommend substitutions for these ingredients, but you can get creative with the toppings and fillings.

 The complete ingredient list and measurements are listed in the printable recipe below.

-- Whipped Cream: Fresh whipped topping is easy to make and so much better than the store-bought stuff.
-You will need heavy whipping cream, powdered sugar, and vanilla extract along with a hand or stand mixer.
+- Whipped Cream: Fresh whipped topping is easy to make and much better than store-bought.
+You will need heavy whipping cream, powdered sugar, vanilla extract, and a hand or stand mixer.

-- Berry Filling: We used a combo of fresh blueberries, blackberries, and strawberries but you can use any type of berry or fruit.
+- Berry Filling: We used a combination of fresh blueberries, blackberries, and strawberries, but you can use any type of berry or fruit.
 The key is to cook the berries long enough to get tender without completely breaking them down into mush.
-If you want to use frozen berries allow them to thaw in the refrigerator before making the filling as instructed.
+If you want to use frozen berries, thaw them in the refrigerator before making the filling, as instructed.

-- Crepes: In addition to the three main ingredients you will need sugar and vanilla extract for a little sweetness and flavor.
-You will also need a couple of tablespoons of butter for cooking the crepes.
+- Crêpes: In addition to the three main ingredients, you will need sugar and vanilla extract for a little sweetness and flavor.
+You will also need a couple of tablespoons of butter to cook the crêpes.

 Pro-tip: Make your batter the night before to give the flour plenty of time to hydrate.

-1. Blend the Crepe Batter: In a blender, combine the eggs, vanilla, sugar, milk, and flour and blend for 10 seconds.
-Transfer the crepe batter to a medium bowl and place it in the refrigerator for at least 30 minutes and up to one day to allow the batter to rest and the flour to fully absorb the liquid.
+1. Blend the Batter: In a blender, combine the eggs, vanilla, sugar, milk, butter, and flour and blend for 10 seconds.
+Transfer the crêpe batter to a medium bowl and refrigerate for at least 30 minutes and up to 1 day to allow the batter to rest and the flour to fully absorb the liquid.

-2. Make the Whipped Cream: Pour heavy cream into a large bowl that’s been chilled and beat on medium speed until it begins to thicken.
-Add sugar and vanilla and continue to beat until soft peaks form.
+2. Make the Whipped Cream: Pour heavy cream into a large bowl that’s been chilled and beat on medium speed with a hand mixer until it begins to thicken.
+Add sugar and vanilla, and continue beating until soft peaks form.
 Taste and add more sugar if you want it sweeter.
 Cover and refrigerate until ready to use.

-3. Prepare the Berry Filling: Combine fresh berries, sugar, lemon zest, and lemon juice in a non-stick frying pan, then cook over medium-low heat, stirring frequently, for 10 to 12 minutes or until juices are bubbly and berries are tender.
+3. Prepare the Berry Filling: Combine fresh berries, sugar, lemon zest, and lemon juice in a non-stick frying pan.
+Cook over medium-low heat, stirring frequently, for 10 to 12 minutes or until the juices are bubbly and the berries are tender.
 Remove from heat and set aside.

-5. Plating: Fill approximately one-half of each crepe with fresh whipped cream and berries, fold in half, and then half again.
-Add a dusting of powdered sugar and serve.
+6. Assemble the Berry Crêpes: Fill approximately one-half of each crêpe with fresh whipped cream and berries, fold in half, and then fold in half again.
+Add a dusting of powdered sugar, and serve.

 Recipe Tips and Notes